devnall/notes/BonMots.md

 * kenopsia - the eerie, forlorn atmosphere of a place that is usually bustling with people but is now abandoned and quiet
 * jouska - a hypothetical conversation that you compulsively play out in your head
 * chrysalism - the amniotic tranquility of being cozy indoors during a thunderstorm
-* vemödalen - the frustration of photographic something amazing when thousands of identical photos already exist
+* vemödalen - the frustration of photographing something amazing when thousands of identical photos already exist
 * opia - the ambiguous intensity of looking someone in the eye, which can feel simultaneously invasive and vulnerable
 * monachopsis - the subtle but persistent feeling of being out of place
 * vellichor - the strange wistfulness of used bookstores